Glossary

 Housing code

-Housing expense-to-income ratio
+Housing expense ratio

 HUD

-See Housing and Urban Development.
+See Department of Housing and Urban Development.

-Impound (or reserves)
+Impound (or Reserves)

-A portion of a borrower's monthly payments held by the lender to pay for taxes, insurance and other items as they become due.
+A portion of a borrower's monthly payments held by the lender to pay for taxes, insurance, and other items as they become due.

 Impound account